mtheoryx/drpoindexter/public-site/src/notes/review-of-nicks-mad-science-dev-pairing.md

 A friend of mine, Nick Piegari, and I are mutuals in a few communities.
 One of those is Twitch Science & Technology, and another is a Discord server full of creatives, technologists, and other lovely interests.

 Nick contacted me and Brent Schooley about possibly getting this project off the ground.
-Working together we did a divide adn conquer project planning, infrastructure isolation, and assignment of roles.
+Working together we did a divide and conquer project planning, infrastructure isolation, and assignment of roles.

 Nick chose to own the UI aspect of the solution, even before really knowing the challenge facing him.
 To that, I simply raise a glass and commend the courage, optimism, and ambition.